21bits-workshop/21bits-workshop/README.md

 ## My Interests

 I'm trying to walk before I start running with some simple projects and contributions, but as time goes on, I'm looking to focus on:
-  * Apple ecosystem apps
+  * 🍎Apple ecosystem apps
-  * Graphics
+  * 🖥️Graphics
-  * Cryptography, steganography, and security
+  * 🔏Cryptography, steganography, and security
-  * Audio
+  * 🔊Audio
-  * Open-source games
+  * 🎮Open-source games

 ## Current Focus